 Tone – Semitone – Tone – Tone – Tone – Tone – Semitone

-Let’s have a look at A melodic minor:
+Let’s have a look at a couple of examples: